 As a member of the Ottawa/Chippewa tribe, Brandon credits his Native American roots for fostering a genuine reverence for nature.
 Much of his childhood was spent hunting in the woods with his father and grandfather, who taught him to always respect and care for the wild.
 Accordingly, Brandon is an avid hunter and fishermen, who has hunted and fished all over the country.

-In 2006, he was able to hunt in South Africa on safari.
-Since then, African wildlife has become an increasingly important subject in his works.
+Brandon has an intense interest in wildlife from all over the world.
+In the past couple years he has been invited to go to Africa and New Zealand to research various species, thus that fauna and flora have became important subjects in his works.
 "Going and living something makes it much more enjoyable to paint and draw that subject.
 It gives me that passion that I feel is the most important part to a piece of artwork.
 Seeing the animals and how they react in their natural environment is key in creating an interesting scene that is true to that animal and their environment," states Brandon.

 Growing up in Wyoming, it is only fitting that Brandon has an intense interest in western culture.
 His fascination with rodeo and the old west began during his childhood and has continued throughout his life.
 From 2004 to 2006, he rode bulls competitively and rode for the Laramie County Community College rodeo team, as well as in the practice pen for fun.
 Rodeo has also found itself into Brandon`s art, as he has been commissioned to create artwork for various Wyoming rodeo companies.
 If asked about the dangers of bull riding Brandon jokes, "I figured if I can ride a two-thousand pound wild farm animal, there is nothing I can`t at least try to overcome."